 California is the most populated state in the U.S. and with a great culture, climate, and diverse cities, and high renter demand, there is a place for every property investor.
 California is known for its strong tourism industry, agriculture, natural resources, and biotechnology.
 While cost of living is higher in California, its amenities and affordable rental options still makes it an attractive place to live.
-For our recommendations on exactly where to invest in this state, take a look at our California rental investment report – read below for guidance on California landlord-tenant law.

 When it comes to California rental laws, there are a few specifics landlords need to know:

 California landlords must return their tenants’ security deposit within 21 days of a tenant moving out.
 If landlords do not return the deposit before this time, then they must mail or hand-deliver a letter of explanation with:

 Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via an Internet Web site maintained by the Department of Justice at www.meganslaw.ca.gov.
 Depending on an offender’s criminal history, this information will include either the address at which the offender resides or the community of residence and ZIP Code in which the offender resides.

 Any utilities that are not separately metered must be disclosed to the tenant along with listing each shared utility, how the utilities are divided, and the payment arrangement.

 As of January 2020, California’s eviction laws have been updated, specifically that the reason for the eviction must be stated in the eviction notice, there must be preliminary warning for tenant’s to fix the problem, and for no-fault evictions, relocation assistance is one month’s rent.